Anti-fibrotic Drugs 2026: IPF, MASH & Renal Fibrosis Hub

 Conclusion

 The success of Pirfenidone and Nintedanib proved that fibrosis is a "treatable disease."
-The 2024 approval of Resmetirom extended the frontier to the liver, with kidney, heart, and skin expected to follow.
+The 2024 approval of Resmetirom, the 2025 FDA approval of Wegovy for MASH, and the 2026 full FDA approval of Filspari for FSGS extended the frontier into the liver and kidney; cardiac and dermal indications are expected to follow.

 Related Clusters